How To Become More Conscious In Your Decision Making

 - Always know that you are using the best resources you have available at the time

-- Practice journaling around different decision-making ideas, from the very easy to the very hard.
+- Practice journaling around different decision-making choices and ideas, from the very easy to the very hard.
 What do you learn?

 - Look at decisions from many angles.
 What do you learn?